 The option of buying a property can also qualify you for a Portugal Golden Visa.
 The residential property market in Portugal is very active, with a wide range of options.
 Location, area, type, and facilities all impact the prices of residential properties in Portugal.

-When purchasing property in Portugal, you also have to cover some transaction costs.
+When purchasing property in Portugal, you must also cover some transaction costs.
 These costs depend on the purchase price of the property and are the buyer’s responsibility to pay.

 - Legal fees (1% to 2% of the purchase price).